bnossum/midgetv/README.md

 "make" in directory util to build a few utilities

 #### 2: Part of Verilog code
-"make" in directory code to generate some verilog include files.
+"make" in directory code to generate some Verilog include files.

 #### 3: Simulators
 "make" in directory tst to compile simulators